 The first step for a rooster owner (or its handler) is to find a suitable opponent for a fight.
 When this is settled, each cock will have a sharp blade about 4 inches long, called a “taji”, attached to one of his heels with a long string.
 This “weapon” will make the fight relatively short but quite bloody.
-But before the fight begins, the men in the crowd shout out which bird they are backing, and how much they want to wager.
+But before the fight begins, the men in the crowd shout out which bird they are backing and how much they want to wager.
 The owners of the two birds then place them on the ground, facing one another.
-Most of the time, the cocks will fly almost immediately at one another and for a moment the two birds almost become one as all that can be seen is a mass of feathers frantically moving.
+Most of the time, the cocks will fly almost immediately at one another and for a moment, the two birds almost become one as all that can be seen is a mass of feathers frantically moving.
 This goes on until one drives a solid blow with his taji.
-Those who lose their bets then give their cash to the organizer of the cockfight before another round starts.
+Those who lose their bets then give their cash to the cockfight organizer before another round starts.
 The owner of the winning cock wins some money and, as a bonus, gets to cook the carcass of the losing bird, which is often plucked right on the site.

 After witnessing a few rounds, I go back on the road and come across a structure that looks like an arena.
 I see cockfighting again, but this time on a much grander scale.
 Hundreds of people are there (men only, the only other woman I see there is the one selling refreshments), and the noise made by the betting and cheering is deafening.
 One man particularly catches my attention, as he seems to have a very close connection with his bird, a bird that, as we can see, was about to have his last fight.

 By the end of the day, it is clear that not all cockfighting in Bali is done for religious reasons.
 But even though this is an activity that seems rather barbaric to many of us, there is no denying that it is an integral part of the “Balinese way of life.”